tolitius/obiwan/README.md

 ## redis search

-redis comes with several great [modules](https://redis.io/modules). one of the best redis modules there is [redis search](https://github.com/RediSearch/RediSearch).
+redis comes with several great [modules](https://redis.io/modules).<br/>
+[redis search](https://github.com/RediSearch/RediSearch) adds querying, secondary indexing, full text, geo search, etc.. it's pretty great.

 Obi Wan does not depend on anything but [Jedis proper](https://github.com/redis/jedis) and follows the redis search [command reference](https://oss.redis.com/redisearch/Commands/) to implement the redis search module functionality.

-in order to play with redis search or other redis modules, do install and run them with your redis server. [here](https://oss.redis.com/redisearch/Quick_Start/) are some options.
+in order to play with redis search, or other redis modules, make sure they are [installed and run](https://oss.redis.com/redisearch/Quick_Start/) them with your redis server.

-now let's roll, it quite simple really:
+and embrace the force of redis search:

 ```clojure
 => (require '[obiwan.core :as redis]